Brandenburg–Prussia: Standing Army

-Due to his wartime experiences, Frederick William was convinced that Brandenburg-Prussia would only prevail with a standing army.
+Due to his wartime experiences, Frederick William was convinced that Brandenburg–Prussia would only prevail with a standing army.
 Traditionally, raising and financing army reserves was a privilege of the estates, yet Frederick William envisioned a standing army financed independently of the estates.
 He succeeded in getting the consent and necessary financial contributions of the estates in a landtag decree of 26 July 1653.
 In turn, he confirmed several privileges of the knights, including tax exemption, assertion of jurisdiction and police powers on their estates (Patrimonialgerichtsbarkeit) and the upholding of serfdom (Leibeigenschaft, Bauernlegen).

-Initially, the estates' contributions were limited to six years, yet the Frederick William obliged the estates to continue the payments thereafter and created a dedicated office to collect the contributions.
+Initially, the estates' contributions were limited to six years, yet Frederick William obliged the estates to continue the payments thereafter and created a dedicated office to collect the contributions.
 The contributions were confirmed by the estates in 1662, but transformed in 1666 by decree from a real estate tax to an excise tax.
 Since 1657, the towns had to contribute not soldiers, but monetary payments to the army, and since 1665, the estates were able to free themselves from contributing soldiers by additional payments.
 The initial army size of 8,000 men had risen to 25,000 to 30,000 men by 1688.
 By then, Frederick William had also accomplished his second goal, to finance the army independently of the estates.
 By 1688, these military costs amounted to considerable 1,500,000 talers or half of the state budget.
 Ensuring a solid financial basis for the army, undisturbed by the estates, was the foremost objective of Frederick William's administrative reforms.
 He regarded military success as the only way to gain international reputation.